sandeepchin/BattleshipGame/README.md

 <b>java -jar Battleship.jar </b>

-When the application runs, click on "File" menu on the top left corner and select "New Game".
+When the application runs, click on "File" menu at the top left corner of the window and select "New Game".

-This will start the game by showing the placement of ships on the user's grid.
-Start playing the game by clicking any button on the computer field.
+This will setup the game by showing both grids.
+You will also see some grids on the user field marked with blue color showing the placement of ships on the user's grid.
+Start playing the game by clicking on any button on the computer field.
 The computer will immediately respond by making its move.
-Continue the game until a winner emerges.
+Continue playing until a winner emerges.
+You can start a new game anytime you want.

 To obtain the individual class files of the application, you can issue the command:

 <b>jar tf Battleship.jar </b>

-The jar file was created using the instructions listed here: <br>
+This jar file was created using the instructions listed here: <br>
 https://docs.oracle.com/javase/tutorial/deployment/jar/appman.html <br>
 This page explains how to create an application's entry point.